calbergs/spotify-api/README.md

   ```
   dbt debug
   ```
 - Test that dbt is building the models correctly.
-If successful you can verify the new tables/views in the database
+If successful you can verify the new tables/views in the database.
   ```
   dbt run
   ```